solana-labs/solana-program-library/token/transfer-hook-interface/README.md

 state of the transfer.

-A developer must implement the `Execute` instruction, and the `InitializeExtraAccountMetaState` instruction to write the required additional account pubkeys into the program-derived address defined by the mint and program id.
+A developer must implement the `Execute` instruction, and the `InitializeExtraAccountMetaList` instruction to write the required additional account pubkeys into the program-derived address defined by the mint and program id.

-Side note: it's technically not required to implement `InitializeExtraAccountMetaState` at that instruction descriminator.
+Side note: it's technically not required to implement `InitializeExtraAccountMetaList` at that instruction descriminator.
 Your program may implement multiple interfaces, so any other instruction in your program can create the account at the program-derived address!